 He said Yeh had turned back to help slower hikers cross a stream when the rockfall struck him and four others.

-"I feel regret about the accident," Wu said, adding that the group had believed the trail was safe after government repair work was completed in April.
+"I feel deep regret over the accident," Wu said, adding that the group had believed the trail was safe after government repair work was completed in April.

 Wu said warnings or a temporary trail closure could have alerted hikers to the danger.